General School Questions

 How can we help support Ivywood?

-We are so happy you would like to help support the vision of Ivywood.
-You can find us online at www.ivywoodclassicalacademy.com.
 Please like our Facebook and Instagram at Ivywood Classical Academy.
 The best form of support is through word of mouth and sharing the school with your friends and family.
-We will be hosting info hours in the upcoming weeks with more information about classical education and Ivywood as a whole.
+We will be hosting events throughout the year with more information about classical education and Ivywood as a whole.